Jamil Jivani: Crime and extremism

 In March 2014, Jivani advocated for policy changes to the Toronto Police Services Board for police-community contacts and "carding."
 He argues that people's identity should not be the reason why they could be stopped by police.
 He has admitted to facing similar incidents.
 He is a critic of the defund the police movement arguing that they do not represent the "Black Community".
 However, he has advocated for criminal justice reform by admitting that police officers must treat people with respect, calling for mandating body cameras for police, and has praised then Toronto Police Chief Mark Saunders for attempting to reduce Toronto Police budget.

 In his book, Why Young Men: Rage Race and the Crisis of Identity he suggested that poverty and lack of "validation in mainstream society" were factors behind the cause of crime.
 He also added in a later interview that lack of opportunity and inadequate social services as causes behind crime.
 A few years later, he blamed social media.
 He also suggested that the hip-hop industry, which he believes is galvanizing "gangster culture" should be investigated for "the role in causing crime."
 Previously in 2012, when writing for the Huffington Post, Jivani criticized then-Toronto Mayor Rob Ford and then immigration minister Jason Kenney for their remarks on the cause behind Toronto shootings as demeaning.
-When Ford suggested "immigration law" and Kenney suggested "foreign gangsters" as caused he argued that it was similar to tactics used by the Mitt Romney and criticized then Prime Minister Stephen Harper for failing to condemn them both.
+When Ford suggested "immigration law" and Kenney suggested "foreign gangsters" as causes he argued that it was similar to tactics used by the Mitt Romney and criticized then Prime Minister Stephen Harper for failing to condemn them both.

 Jivani praised federal NDP leader Jagmeet Singh, then-Minnesota Democratic congressman Keith Ellison, University of Toronto professor of psychology, Jordan Peterson, as positive inspirations for young males to counter extremism.

 Conservatism

-Jivani previously described that he held liberal views for a few years after law school but grew out of those views as he grew older and considers conservatism as a form of counterculture.
+Jivani previously described that he held liberal views for a few years after law school but departed from that philosophy as he grew older and considers conservatism as a form of counterculture.
 Even though he praised previous leader Erin O'Toole's character, he was critical of O'Toole not trying to appeal to the Conservative grassroots.

 Jivani classified Quebec's Bill 96, which would provide most government and business services to be offered exclusively in French, as an example of national conservatism being implemented in Canada.

+'Free The Zyn' initiative

+Jivani launched a petition that calls for the federal government to loosen restrictions on Nicotine pouches in Canada, as the vast majority of flavours and brands of Nicotine pouches are restricted or prohibited in Canada under the country's current laws and regulations.